ScrapeGraphAI/Scrapontologies/README.md

-# ScrapeSchema
+# ScrapeOntology

-ScrapeSchema is a Python-based tool designed to extract entities and their associated schema from PDF files.
-This tool is particularly useful for those who need to analyze and organize the structure of data embedded within PDFs, enabling efficient data extraction for further processing or analysis.
+ScrapeOntology is a Python-based libraey designed to extract entities and relationship from files.
+The generate schemas can be used to infer from document to use for tables in a database or for generating knowledge graph.

 ## Features